 Nothing was ever heard about the Randolph wolves again – no more lacerated cow’s udders, no howling at night, no missing livestock or dead carcasses.

 All, that is, except for one more article.
 I had kept one of the pups as a pet.
 About a year later the paper sent a photographer to get a picture of the last known remaining Randolph wolf along with it’s owner.
 I finally had my turn in the limelight.
-As for “spilling the beans”, I never told anyone what really happened, including my mother.
+As for “spilling the beans”, I never told anyone what had really happened, including my mother.
 Years later when she finally found out, she couldn’t believe I would hold out on her for that length of time.
 To this day, I’m sure only a handful of people know what really happened.